matthiaskoenig/dfba/DFBA models in SBML.md

 No, currently only fixed step sizes are supported.
 The simulation steps must be in agreement with the `dt` parameter for bound updates.

 ## I am a tool developer and have different ideas about DFBA encoding in SBML.
 How can I contribute?
 You can make suggestions on the [Github Issue Tracker](https://github.com/matthiaskoenig/dfba/issues).
 Note this does not guarantee that your suggestions will be adopted.
+However, we welcome good ideas that would improve our proposed data model idea.